-7 Stretches that Get Rid of Back Pain
+7 Stretches That Can Help Reduce Back Pain

 Back pain can get in the way of our daily lives.
-We should take a few minutes each day to do stretches that help relieve and even avoid back pain.
+We should take a few minutes each day to do stretches that help relieve and even prevent back pain.

 Back pain and other lumbar issues are maladies of the 21st century.
 There’s no doubt about that.